-It promotes young people’s academic success, health and well-being at the same time that it helps to prevent a variety of problems such as alcohol and drug use, violence, truancy, and bullying.
+This social emotional development promotes young people’s academic success, health and well-being at the same time that it helps to prevent a variety of problems such as alcohol and drug use, violence, truancy, and bullying.

 A large body of scientific research has determined that the average student in a school with an effective SEL program where none previously existed significantly improves a student’s:

 - Social-emotional skills

 - Attitudes about self

 - Emotional distress*